Site icon Outdoor Gearzine

 This is amazing!

-Amazing storage capacity that makes you doubt it's 40L
+Its overwhelming storage capacity makes you wonder if it's really 40L

-"Slash zip pocket" with a wide zipper that opens and closes diagonally.
-It is extremely convenient for storing gear and jackets.
+The "slash zip pocket" has a large diagonal zipper that opens and closes, making it extremely convenient for storing gear and jackets

-It may be hard to see from the photo, but the pockets of the canopy are hilariously large.
+It may be hard to tell from the photo, but the pockets in the canopy are laughably large

-Side pockets and hip belt pockets are also standard on both sides.
-Basically, it can be used without any problems, but I wish the hip belt pockets had been slightly larger.
+Side pockets and hip belt pockets are also standard equipment on both sides.
+They are generally usable without any problems, but the hip belt pockets could have been a little larger

-After all, there are few 40L backpacks that offer such bold front access.
+All things considered, there aren't many 40L backpacks that offer such bold front access

-If you list the functions as shown below, it seems that they actually have a variety of functions that can be used for variation routes and stream climbing.
+When you list the features as shown below, it seems that the camera actually has a range of functions that could be used for variation routes and stream climbing

 weight